LarsIndresaeter/radio-arduino/doc/how-to-guides/code-walkthrough-add-command-get-lsm303d.md

-# code walkthrough add new command get_lsm303d
+# code walkthrough add new command get_lsm303/

 A typical task is to add support for a new sensor.
 In this example we walk through the code changes for adding the command get_lsm303d.
 The steps to support a new command will typically look like this:

 1. Describe requirements
-2. Read registers using the tool `raduino-i2c-bridge`
+2. Read i2c registers on the device using the tool `raduino-i2c-bridge`
-3. Define new command
+3. Define new command in generator script
-4. Generate header files for new command
+4. Generate C++ files for new command
 5. Implement command handler for arduino
 6. Add new linux command line tool
 7. Pubish lsm303d sensor data on mqtt